 Your co-worker brings in brownies, your boss bought pizza for the lunch meeting or that candy jar down the hall is calling your name.
 You just had one piece … or was it more?
 Eating at work can be a welcome distraction from the task at hand.
-It can help you get over the Monday back to work blues.
+It can help you get over the Monday back-to-work blues.
 It can be a way to bond with your co-workers.
 How much are the extra calories hurting you?

-American workers are spending more and more time in the workplace and the addition of these snacks are adding to the obesity epidemic in America.
-While that chocolate may help beat the ‘3PM slump’ it can damage your waistline and overall health.
+American workers are spending more and more time in the workplace and the addition of these snacks is adding to the obesity epidemic in America.
+While that chocolate may help beat the ‘3 PM slump’ it can damage your waistline and overall health.

 Suggestions to reverse the snacking trend are to get up and go for a walk to rejuvenate yourself.
 For co-workers and employers to provide foods that are high in fiber or fruits for snacks to replace sugary and high-calorie snacks.
 While completely doing away with free snacks is not the best option, or even recommended, giving healthier options will help everyone be healthier.

 Our experienced team at Moseman Law is ready to assist you with our tailored litigation solutions.
 Learn more about our practice areas including elder law, Estate planning and supporting business startups.

 Adapted from the Plan Deal Article in Section F page 4 of the June 24, 2018 edition.